Date of Degree

 Copyright 2010 Angela Meagan Brown

 Brown, Angela Meagan.
-"Arsenic speciation in the presence of anoxic mixed valent iron systems." thesis, University of Iowa, 2010.
+"Arsenic speciation in the presence of anoxic mixed valent iron systems."
+MS (Master of Science) thesis, University of Iowa, 2010.